nditech/CyberSim-Backend/README.md

 $ npm start
 ```

+## For some basic source code explanation see the [wiki page](https://github.com/nditech/CyberSim-Backend/wiki)

 ## AWS environment:

 ### The AWS environment supports both continuous integration and continuous deployment.
 The environment is made of the following components: